comicrelief/engineering-handbook/service-delivery/third-party-validation.md

 - Products and operations
 - Vendor products

-These reviews can, but are not limited to the following testing,
+These reviews can include, but are not limited to, the following action points.

 - Conduct vulnerability research against all assets.
 - Research FOSS tools that are integrated within Comic Relief applications.